 Becoming a digital nomad can be a dream come true for so many.
 A hammock on a Maldivian beach or a coffee shop in Thailand could be your personal workstation.
 However, having the freedom to work from a novel location each time also carries its set of unique challenges.
 For example, a coconut might fall on your head whilst you’re building a website or a monkey might snatch your mouse (distractions!)

-Naturally, being your own boss in a laid back environment requires a razor-sharp focus and setting boundaries.
-So how does one optimise their time and ensure productivity once they’ve plonked onto a bouncy beanbag?
+Naturally, being your own boss in a laid back attitude requires razor-sharp focus and a setting of boundaries.
+So how does one optimize their time and ensure productivity once they’ve plonked onto a bouncy beanbag?

 1) Grab a Writing Pad

 Spending a little time off of your laptop can boost your focus.
 Whether it is a coloring book, a note pad for work pointers or a sketching pad, getting a few minutes off your laptop will improve your overall productivity whilst working in a tea or coffee shop.

 2) Ruthlessly Block out Distractions

 Concentrating on concentrating is also an art.
 Sadly, in today’s age of information and social media overload, one must either have an iron will power to be self-accountable OR use of the following technological solutions for blocking out distractions.
 These include apps such as RescueTime and Focus These apps help you measure how you spend your time so you can use it as the precious and priceless enigma that it is.